renatomaia/coutil/doc/manual.md

 ------

 Module `coutil.event` provides functions for synchronization of coroutines using events.
-Coroutines might suspend awaiting for events on any value, except `nil`. so they are resumed when events are emitted on these values.
+Coroutines might suspend awaiting for events on any value (except `nil`) in order to be resumed when events are emitted on these values.

-A coroutine awaiting an event on a value does not prevent the value nor the coroutine to be collected, but the coroutine will not be collected as long as the value does not b garbage.
+A coroutine awaiting an event on a value does not prevent the value nor the coroutine to be collected, but the coroutine will not be collected as long as the value does not become garbage.

 ### `event.await (e)`